Heaven's Hell: Soundtrack

 The official soundtrack from the film, titled "3rd World War", was performed by Jesse Jagz and Femi Kuti, and was released on 7 August 2013.

 Promotions and release

 A press conference for the film was held on 8 April 2013 at Clear Essence, Ikoyi, Lagos, where it was announced that the film would be released in the third quarter of 2013.
-It was however postponed due to unknown reasons.In December 2014, FilmOne Distribution officially announced that the film would be released on 23 January 2015; it has however been delayed by the Nigerian Films and Video Censors Board due to the presence of some "explicit and inciting content".
+It was however postponed for unknown reasons.In December 2014, FilmOne Distribution officially announced that the film would be released on 23 January 2015; it has however been delayed by the Nigerian Films and Video Censors Board due to the presence of some "explicit and inciting content".
 The filmmakers have been advised to re-edit the film before it can be released.
 The distribution of the film which was initially helmed by FilmOne, has now been taken over by Genesis Distribution.
 The film was eventually released theatrically on 10 May 2019.